 Finally, here's another EAD that is so obvious to linguists that we have a hard time even noticing that we are using it.
 It is just another example of basic linguistic reasoning.
 The trees that linguists use to represent syntactic structure express several notions, including the claim that sentences are not merely strings of words, but rather more complex structures.
 Sometimes we propose that a given string of words corresponds to two different sentences, two different tree structures.
 In some cases, the differences in tree structure are justified by appeal to meaning distinctions; in other cases, the differences are justified additionally by reference to related sentences.
-For example, What did Mary hit the dog with? can be construed as related to the sentence Mary hit the dog with her cane, but not as related to Mary hit the dog with prize-winning parents.
+For example, What did Mary hit the dog with? can be construed as related to the sentence Mary hit the dog with her cane (where it is understood that the cane was used to hit the dog), but not as related to Mary hit the dog with prize-winning parents (where it is understood that the dog's parents have won prizes).